sites provide information and resources

 The Center for Public Integrity, a national investigative reporting agency, is in the midst of a multi-year investigation into how sexual assault happens, and is dealt with, on college campuses throughout the United States.
 This website links to their most recent reports and findings.

 From Womenshealth.gov, a Federal Government Source for Women’s Health Information, comes, this site contains a wealth of information on date rape drugs—an increasing factor in sexual assault throughout the country.

-End Child Prostitution and Child Pornography and Trafficking
+End Child Prostitution and Trafficking

 This organization is the leading policy organization in the United States that seeks to end commercial sexual exploitation of children through awareness raising, advocating, and policy development.